GE Jenbacher Gas Engines

 - The high-efficiency 4-series concept

 This focus on gaseous fuels leads to the highest levels of generator efficiency and reliability on the market.
 The engine has been developed into variants which are suitable for a wide range of different applications including natural gas, biogas, coal seam gases and associated petroleum gas.
-Over five decades of experience in the gas engine business has resulted in thousands of Jenbacher engines being installed worldwide.
+Over five decades of experience in the gas engine business has resulted in thousands of GE Jenbacher engines being installed worldwide.

 Electrical Output Range